Pešter: History

-In this region, few, if any, descendants of the original inhabitants who lived in the Pešter area before the 17th century remain.
-During the 18th century, the population structure underwent significant changes.
-Turbulent historical events led to the departure of the indigenous population, making way for new settlers.
-In 1700 the High Porte of the Ottoman Empire instructed the Pasha of Peja to pacify Rugova, resulting in 274 families being displaced from Rugova to Pešter.
-At that time, some members of the Shkreli and Kelmendi began migrating into the Pešter region.
+In the Pešter region, few, if any, descendants of the population that inhabited the area prior to the 17th century remain.
+Significant demographic changes occurred during the 18th century, when a series of political and military events led to the displacement of earlier inhabitants and the arrival of new settlers.
+In 1700, the High Porte of the Ottoman Empire ordered the Pasha of Peja to pacify the Rugova region, resulting in the relocation of 274 families from Rugova to Pešter.